-Irresponsible procurement of products and services relating to sustainability can negatively affect the sustainability of a company.
-To mitigate such risk, extensive research and if possible, pilot projects are conducted before projects are implemented.

-To promote uniformity in the procurement processes, reputable, reliable and value adding service providers are appointed as preferred national suppliers to supply specific products and services.
+Irresponsible procurement of products and services can negatively affect the sustainability of a company.
+Before projects are implemented, extensive research and pilot projects (if possible) are conducted to mitigate risk.
+Reputable, reliable and value adding service providers are appointed as preferred national suppliers to the Astral Group to promote uniformity in the procurement process.